 The MS in epidemiology offered by the School of Public Health at the University of Washington is among the top-ranked programs in the country.
 Notably, this program offers a general epidemiology track for students looking to pursue a career in research or a clinical and translational research track for those looking to conduct research with patients in clinical settings.

-Students receive in-depth training in research methods, as well as engage with partner departments and public health agencies.
-Some of the coursework students take include medical biometry, epidemiological methods and data analysis, and biostatistics.
+Students receive in-depth training in research methods and engage with partner departments and public health agencies.
+Students’ coursework includes medical biometry, epidemiological methods and data analysis, and biostatistics.
 The 60-credit program culminates in a master’s thesis so students can grow their skills in developing, undertaking, and presenting a research project.

 University of Colorado, Denver – Colorado School of Public Health